YashKalia/GoGreenServer/doc/reports/final-report/final_report_ideas.md

     * Integration Tests: make sure everything works from one end to the other
 2. How can the process/collaboration be improved?
 3. How can the course be improved?
+    * I would suggest to give a more detailed topic to work on the project instead of a very vague topic that has many different ways of execution.

 ### Individual feedback